alechilczenko/platypus/README.md

 This tool is only for educational purposes and fun, works good for perform scans in vulnerable virtual machines.
 Don't expect good results with real hosts over the net.

-I will add gorutines in the future, for scanning multiple hosts and some another features.

 ![Screenshot](https://img.shields.io/badge/Platform-Linux-brightgreen)
 ![Screenshot](https://img.shields.io/badge/License-GPL-red)
 ![Screenshot](https://img.shields.io/badge/Language-Go-blue)